The new Welfare Reform Bill for Northern Ireland will result in changes to the benefits system

 If the new Welfare Reform Bill for Northern Ireland becomes law the current payments from the Social Fund will change

-    It is proposed that a benefit cap will be introduced from Spring 2014
+It is proposed that a benefit cap will be introduced as part of welfare reform.

-    The process for disputing a social security decision may change in Northern Ireland in 2014.
+The process for disputing a social security decision may change in Northern Ireland with the introduction of welfare reform.

 If you do not follow the rules of the benefit you are getting - such as going to an interview or medical examination - you could lose benefit

 Government is putting new plans in place as it continues to tackle fraud and aims to reduce errors